nf-core/stableexpression/README.md

 **Use cases**:

-- **find the most suitable genes as RT-qPCR reference genes for a specific species (and optionally specific conditions)**
+- **find the most suitable genes for use as RT-qPCR reference genes for a specific species (and optionally specific conditions)**
-- download all Expression Atlas and / or NCBI GEO datasets for a species (and optionally keywords)
+- download all EBI Expression Atlas and / or NCBI GEO datasets for a species (and optionally keywords)

 ## Pipeline overview